jonsafari/clustercat/README.md

 - ClusterCat prints regular updates of approximately how much time remains, and about **what time it will finish**.

 ## Visualization
-See [bl.ocks.org][] for cool data visualization of the clusters for various languages, including English, German, Persian, Hindi, Czech, and Catalan.
+See [bl.ocks.org][] for cool data visualization of the clusters for various languages, including English, German, Persian, Hindi, Czech, Catalan, Tajik, Basque, Russian, French, and Maltese.

 You can generate your own graphics from ClusterCat's output.
 Add the flag  `--print-freqs`  to ClusterCat, then type the command: